potato98765/keybind-changer/README.md

 This mod is compatible with any other mod.

-## Edit the code from source

-If you know how to do it and you dont want to wait for an update or just want to add something just fork the github project.

 ## Recommended mod if you want to hide keys or sections
 I recommend this if you want to hide the a key or an entire section use this mod.